michaelmoshui/Distributed-AI/README.md

 * Sample implementation
 * BatchNorm
 * RMSProp Optimizer
+* Multiprocessing training (in multirpocessing_example.py you will see a substantial speed up of ~11s to ~6s for the same computation!)

 ## To be completed (very general to be expanded):
 * Raspberry Pi Setup